kishandonga/EasyPrefs/README.md

 .commit() or .apply()

-Note: for, securely operation used same Prefs.clear() operation.
+Note: for, securely operation use the same Prefs.clear() operation.
 ```
 -	After the clear operation commit and apply call mandatory.

-For, all the read, write, clear, has, remove support context and file name manually so you can used your preferences with multiple files with the same api use just need to change file name when you call.
+For, all the read, write, clear, has, remove support context and fileName manually, so you can use your preferences with multiple files with the same API use just need to change the fileName when you call.

 If you pass context manually then no need to initialize lib on the application class, For, more information refer [here](app/src/androidTest/java/com/sample/easyprefs)

-This library tested on the API level 20, 26, 29, 30 if you found any bug or issue raise issue or submit PR
+This library tested on the API levels 20, 26, 29, and 30 if you found any bug or issue raise an issue or submit a PR

 ## Future Scope
 - add sorting on the Set so get direct sorted data.